Dysthymia is a milder, yet long-lasting form of depression.

 Therapy.
-This is most often cognitive behavioral or interpersonal therapy.
+This treatment is most often cognitive behavioral or interpersonal therapy.
 It focuses on changing distorted views of yourself and your environment.
-It also helps improve relationship skills, and identify and manage stress.
+It also helps improve relationship skills and identify and manage stress.

-Because this condition usually last for longer than 5 years, you may need long-term treatment.
+Because this condition usually lasts for longer than 5 years, you may need long-term treatment.

 If you have depression, there are things you can do to help yourself.
 Depression can make you feel exhausted, worthless, helpless, and hopeless.
 Such negative thoughts and feelings may make you feel like giving up.
 It is important to realize that these negative views are part of the depression and may not reflect reality.
 Negative thinking fades as treatment starts to take effect.
 Meanwhile, consider the following:

 Get help.
 If you think you may be depressed, see a provider as soon as possible.

 Set realistic goals and don’t take on too much.